Saudi Arabia says MERS virus cases top 300, 5 more die

 Although the number of MERS infections worldwide is fairly small, the more than 40 percent death rate among confirmed cases and the spread of the virus beyond the Middle East is keeping scientists and public health officials on alert.

-A spokesman for the World Health Organization in Geneva said on Friday it was “concerned” about the rising MERS numbers in Saudi Arabia.
+A spokesman for the World Health Organisation in Geneva said on Friday it was “concerned” about the rising MERS numbers in Saudi Arabia.

 “This just highlights the need to learn more about the virus, about the transmission, and about the route of infection,” he said.